The current humanitarian crisis is the worst Gaza has seen since 2014. Donate now.

 Support our ongoing work to create a more equal world.

-Your donation can help end extreme poverty and give people the means to build a better future for themselves in countries like the Palestinian Territories.
+Your donation can help end extreme poverty and give people the means to build a better future for themselves in places like the Palestinian Territories.

 For those living in extreme poverty, your support brings education and training, healthcare and clean water, nutritious food, and new ways to earn an income.
 And in times of crisis, you help us deliver emergency relief.
 Please donate today.